MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 if not IS_CUSTOM_DATA:
 # Using an Azure Synapse Analytics blob, this can be done in one line

-# Download demo data files into a lakehouse if they don't exist
+# Download demo data files into the lakehouse if they don't exist
     remote_url = "https://synapseaisolutionsa.blob.core.windows.net/public/bankcustomerchurn"
     file_list = ["churn.csv"]
     download_path = "/lakehouse/default/Files/churn/raw"